bmenaman/java-ms/README.md

-# Java Microservice with Kafka Integration
+# Example Java Microservice with Kafka Integration

 TODO: git add Code is almost entirely written by AI.
 Needs review, especially the DI and kafka configuration.